 3) what was your favorite animal?

 The gopher tortoise is native to the Southeastern United States.
-It is a threatened species, and I assume that this is because Florida Man likes to feed it to gators or use gopher turtles to knock over 711s.
-They can also dig ferociously and spend most of their time underground.
+They can dig ferociously and spend most of their time underground.
 That is so cute!
 They’re like the hobbits of turtles.

 So remember, just because you know one turtle, doesn’t mean you know them all. #notallturtles